 - Connect emotionally – Smile, hug, kiss, tickle, read, dance, jump, or crawl with your child.

-We must make changes in our kids’ lives before this entire generation of children will be medicated!
+We must make changes in our kids’ lives before this entire generation (and future generations) of children will be medicated!
 It is not too late yet, but soon it will be…

 For anyone who questions this phenomenon, the Star News/ Canada article may be helpful: Demand for youth mental health services is exploding.
 How universities and business are scrambling to react.
 Victoria’s original article.